GR Issue: Volunteer & Combination

 On May 26, 2016, the IAFC submitted comments to the U.S. House Committee on Ways and Means on the need to exempt nominal incentives for volunteer fire and EMS personnel from taxation.
 The IAFC offered these comments as part of a larger comment on the need to reform the tax code to address several important fire service issues such as volunteer recruitment/retention and fire sprinkler installation.
 Read the IAFC's full comments today!

 Reinstate and Extend the VRIPA

 State and local governments use property tax rebates and other incentives to recruit and retain volunteer firefighters, yet the Internal Revenue Service (IRS) views these incentives as income.
 The Volunteer Responder Incentive Protection Act (VRIPA) excluded from taxable income any property tax benefit and up to $360 per year of all other payments to volunteer firefighters and EMS personnel from a state or local unit of government.
 However, this law expired at the end of the 2010 tax year.

-In 2013, Senators Charles Schumer (D-NY) and Susan Collins (R-ME) introduced the Volunteer Responder Incentive Protection Reauthorization Act (S. 501) to reinstate the tax benefit and raise the $360 cap to $600 through the end of the 2016 tax year.
-Representatives John Larson (D-CT) and Tom Latham (R-IA) intoduced an identical House bill, H.R.
-3747.
+In February 2015, Senators Charles Schumer (D-NY) and Susan Collins (R-ME) introduced the Volunteer Responder Incentive Protection Act (S. 609) to reinstate the tax benefit and raise the $360 cap to $600 through the end of the 2017 tax year.
+In June 2015, Representatives John Larson (D-CT) and Dave Reichert (R-WA) introduced an identical House bill (H.R.
+2752).

 IRS Exempts Volunteers in PPACA Final Rule